 During an epidural steroid injection for sciatica, your pain management specialist will inject a steroid into the region where you notice the most pain.
 This will reduce any inflammation and irritation caused by your compressed sciatic nerve.
 As a result, you will gain back any mobility you have lost and the pain will soon start to subside.

-If you are suffering from sciatica, it is time you contact Baltimore’s best sciatic nerve pain specialists at The Pain Doctors.
+If you are suffering from sciatica, it is time you contact Baltimore’s best sciatic nerve pain specialists at Complete Pain Care.
 With experience assessing, diagnosing, and treating sciatic nerve pain, we can help you regain the quality of life you deserve.

 Knowing which treatment options are available is an important step when it comes to treating your sciatic pain.
-With The Pain Doctors, you can trust that whichever method will give you the most effective pain relief you will receive, so that you can recover as quickly as possible.
+With Complete Pain Care, you can trust that whichever method will give you the most effective pain relief you will receive, so that you can recover as quickly as possible.

 Schedule an appointment today with one of our sciatic nerve pain specialists to see which treatment method is best for you, so that you can live a pain free and happy life.